WSWUP/agweather-qaqc/docs/SETUP.md

 * The "docs" directory containing the different instruction pages for operation (NOT required for running the script).
 * The "qaqc_modules" directory containing the different functions used by the main script.
 * config.ini - The configuration file used by the script to find variables in the data file.
 * QAQC_Master.py - The actual script you will call to process weather data.
+Your icon may not match what is pictured here.
 * README.md - The readme file for the Github Repository (NOT required for running the script).
 * A .csv data file containing the weather data to process.
 If you cloned the repository, then ---FROM HERE